snar2019/About-Me/README.md

 - 👋 Hi, I’m @snar2019
 - 👀 I’m interested in Data Analytics, Data Science and AI.
-- 🌱 I’m currently learning Machine Learning, Deep Learning and Cloud Deployment.
+- 🌱 I’m currently learning Deep Learning and Cloud Technologies & Deployment.
-- 💞️ I’m looking to collaborate on Data science Projects.
+- 💞️ I will be glad to collaborate on Data science Projects.
 - 📫 You can reach me on my email: narain.narain21@gmail.com